Resources / Education

 For Local Executives

 This is a full-day provincially funded workshop.
 In this workshop, Local Executives (not just the Treasurer!) will learn about the main tasks in managing Local finances including budgeting, making payments, and reviewing financial statements.
 This hybrid workshop will consist of an in-class portion (via Zoom) and self-directed modules.
-Please ensure you have a UNANet account and can access your Local’s financial information on DMS through the "Local Admin" menu item.
+Please ensure you have a UNAnet account and can access your Local’s financial information on DMS through the "Local Admin" menu item.
+For Local Execs who have attended this workshop already but need a refresher at budget time, look for our short budget Q&A sessions in early Fall.

-How to Run a Local - Labour Relations
+How to Run a Local (HTRL) - Labour Relations

 This is a full-day provincially funded workshop.
 In this workshop, Local Executives will develop a deeper understanding of investigation meetings as well as the dispute resolution and Duty to Accommodate processes.
 This hybrid workshop will consist of an in-class portion (via Zoom) and self-directed modules.
 Please ensure you have access to your collective agreement via the UNA app, UNA website, or in a paper copy.

 You must be a UNA member to attend UNA provincial workshops.
-Once you have a valid UNA membership card, activate your UNANet account through the UNANet button on the website or via the UNA mobile app.
-The Events tab in UNA’s Data Management System (DMS - part of UNANet) provides a way for members to register for workshops.
-Members are expected to register in workshops closest to their residence (not applicable for online education).
-Please check the Events Calendar and DMS Events regularly as the workshop schedule may have changes or additions.
+Once you have a valid UNA membership card, activate your UNAnet account through the UNAnet button on the website or via the UNA mobile app.
+The Events tab in UNA’s Data Management System (DMS - part of UNAnet) provides a way for members to register for workshops.
+Members are expected to register in workshops closest to their residence for in-person events (not applicable for online education).
+Please check DMS Events for the most up-to-date workshop schedule.
+For registration questions, please contact email@example.com.

 Any Local Executive member can register members of their Local in workshops by navigating to Local Admin -> Events in DMS.